 Where Can You Legally Play Online Casino Games in the US?

 The US online gambling industry has grown by leaps and bounds over the last decade, with an increasing number of states passing legislation to legalize and regulate remote wagering in its various forms.
-Remote gambling activities are generally grouped into three main categories, namely online sports wagering, online poker, and online casino games.
+Remote gambling activities are generally grouped into three main categories: online sports wagering, online poker, and online casino games.

 Gambling Legislation in the US